Torsten Fenslau: Career

 His greatest commercial success was founding the group Culture Beat in 1989.
-Their 1993 song "Mr Vain" topped the charts for several weeks in many European countries and found international success.
+Their 1993 song "Mr. Vain" topped the charts for several weeks in many European countries and found international success.

 Death

 On 6 November 1993, Fenslau was driving near Messel, Germany, when he skidded off the road and was ejected from his car.
 He died from internal injuries at the hospital.

+Coincidently, the day Fenslau died was the day that Culture Beat's second single "Got to Get it" entered the UK Singles Chart (at #7).